Linuxfabrik/monitoring-plugins/check-plugins/scanrootkit/README.md

 usage: scanrootkit [-h] [-V] [--severity {warn,crit}]

 Scans the system for approximately 160 known rootkits by checking for their characteristic files, directories, and kernel symbols.
+Each finding includes the year the rootkit was first publicly disclosed when known.
 New rootkit definitions can be added by dropping YAML files into the assets folder.
 Alerts when rootkit indicators are found.

 options:
   -h, --help            show this help message and exit